 But you already knew that.
-Unless you suffer from chronic short term memory, and frequent Books-A-Million every ten minutes to pick up your copy of Teen People, you don’t need me to tell you not to buy things that you already bought. → Michigan: Article from Hell
+Unless you suffer from chronic short term memory, and frequent Books-A-Million every ten minutes to pick up your copy of Teen People, you don’t need me to tell you not to buy things that you already bought. → Read the rest

 I used to think I was pretty clever when I told folks that “Nintendo made me a gamer.
 Ocarina of Time made me hardcore”.
 I kept thinking this for quite some time, but eventually realized that pre-OOT, I wasn’t really a “gamer”, just a kid whose game experience consisted of little more than a string of Nintendo consoles, a few hours on the Genesis, and a dusty old 486 PC.
 This was a time when fresh games came to my house twice a year if I was lucky.

-After Zelda I truly became a “gamer”, though now I think it had less to with that game in particular and more to do with the fact that around that time I was introduced to a modern day computer, Next Generation Magazine, and a Sony Playstation. → Hell is other gamers.
+After Zelda I truly became a “gamer”, though now I think it had less to with that game in particular and more to do with the fact that around that time I was introduced to a modern day computer, Next Generation Magazine, and a Sony Playstation. → Read the rest

 Remember high scores.
 You don’t see them around very much, though they still pop up in some of my favorite new games.
 But why exactly did they begin to disappear?
 We generally hear explanations involving the rise of story based games and other such nonsense, but when three of the most popular games of the decade are Halo, Madden and World of Warcraft, it is tough to accept this as an era of Single Player.
 There must be another reason.

 Before we look for that reason, we should start from the beginning and look at the nature of the high score.
-There were surely hacks and exploits available in some classic games (as any Street Fighter fan will know), but I would like to think they weren’t commonplace, and that more often than not the list of high scores in an arcade cabinet was the honest work of skilled players. → U R Not lamE.
+There were surely hacks and exploits available in some classic games (as any Street Fighter fan will know), but I would like to think they weren’t commonplace, and that more often than not the list of high scores in an arcade cabinet was the honest work of skilled players. → Read the rest

 In the March issue of PSM is a reader-written letter complaining that nearly all PS3 games are violent (meaning they had gun violence or graphic gore).
 He asked where the Psychonauts, Wario Wares and other games he could enjoy with his kids were.
 The editor’s reply was, “The truth is that the PS3 isn’t intended for kids this early in its life cycle.
 For now, it’s an expensive, hardcore machine targeted almost exclusively at the older gaming audience.”
 The game industry as a whole has a strange notion of what mature is and is not.

 At the core of this issue lies a conflict on the definition of mature.
 In my world, mature doesn’t mean blood and nipples.
-Mature ideas, concepts and media are things children wouldn’t understand. → Up to 6 billion readers.
+Mature ideas, concepts and media are things children wouldn’t understand. → Read the rest

 Nintendo has a chance to regain some market share this generation.
 The Wii is still hard to find five months after launch and there are reports that Nintendo’s stated mission of expanding the market is succeeding.
 But for every smart move they make, a dumb one — like keeping the friend code system intact — is soon to follow.
 I have compiled a short list of things Nintendo really should do sooner rather than later.

 The most grievous sin Nintendo has committed is their neglect of online play.
 What were they doing while Xbox Live took off?
 It’s as if they only started thinking about the structure of Wii online after the system launched, instead of seven years ago when SegaNet showed us how cool online gaming could be.
-Personally, I think the lack of online capability (for gaming right now) is what makes the Wii feel a little old, not the weaker comparative processing power. → I'll get a job later, for now I'm going to read this
+Personally, I think the lack of online capability (for gaming right now) is what makes the Wii feel a little old, not the weaker comparative processing power. → Read the rest

 At the time of this writing, Dead or Alive and Virtua Fighter have released new entries on next generation consoles.
 Tekken 6 was just announced, and I’m sure it is only a matter of time before we hear something about Soul Calibur 4.
 It seems that fighting games are doing A-okay on the next gen systems.
 And yet I still get a sinking feeling about one of my favorite genres.
 I’m not going to go and make an assertion about fighters being doomed to become as niche as the schmup, but I still can’t shake a feeling of worry.
 Let’s break it down by companies and see why:

 Namco/Sega: These two are responsible for the three (Tekken, VF, and Soul Calibur) most popular and powerful 3d fighting franchises.
-All three have dedicated fanbases that will ensure they do well enough in terms of sales. → Just read it.
+All three have dedicated fanbases that will ensure they do well enough in terms of sales. → Read the rest

 Jack Tretton wants to give you $1200